Skip to content

 Requirements:

-• Set CODON_PYTHON to point to the Python shared library (see above)
+• CODON_PYTHON must point to the Python shared library — the launcher auto-detects this via python3 on PATH; set it manually if detection fails (see above)

 • The @python function body runs in the system Python interpreter — any used packages must be installed in that Python environment